-Day traders shouldn't risk more than one percent of their account on any single trade.
-If trading a $10,000 account, that means the maximum loss a trader should take is $100 on any given trade.
-That way even a string losses won't significantly draw down account capital (see Determine Proper Position Sizing for Futures Trading).
+Day traders shouldn't risk more than 1% of their account on any single trade.
+If trading a $10,000 account, that means the maximum loss that a trader should take is $100 on any given trade.
+That way, even a string of losses won't significantly draw down the account's capital.

-Risk is determined by the difference between your entry price and your stop loss order (in ticks), multiplied by the number of contracts taken and the value of each tick.
+The risk is determined by the difference between your entry price and your stop-loss order (in ticks), multiplied by the number of contracts taken and the value of each tick.
 The next section looks at some examples.

-There is no legal minimum on what balance you must maintain in order to day trade futures, although you must have enough in the account to cover all day trading margins and fluctuations which result from your positions.
+There is no legal minimum on what balance you must maintain to day trade futures, although you must have enough in the account to cover all day trading margins and fluctuations that result from your positions.

 Day trading margins can vary by broker.
-E-mini futures, especially the E-mini S&P 500 futures (symbol ES) typically have the lowest day trading margins, $500 with some brokers.
-That means the trader only needs $500 in the account (plus room for price fluctuations) to buy/sell one E-mini S&P 500 contract.
+E-mini futures, especially the E-mini S&P 500 futures (ES) typically have the lowest day trading margins, $500 with some brokers.
+That means the trader only needs $500 in the account (plus room for price fluctuations) to buy or sell one E-mini S&P 500 contract.

-Since the E-mini S&P 500 contract is heavily traded, and a highly day tradable market it will be used in the examples below as it is a good entry point for day traders.
-If a trader seeks to trade other markets, they will need to check the required day trading margin for that contract, and adjust their capital accordingly.
-While broker's day trading margins vary, NinjaTrader Brokerage provides a list of their current day trading margins here http://ninjatrader.com/Futures#!Futures_Margins (click on 'Margins').
+Since the E-mini S&P 500 contract is heavily traded, and on a highly day tradable market, it will be used in the examples below as it is a good entry point for day traders.
+If a trader seeks to trade other markets, they will need to check the required day trading margin for that contract and adjust their capital accordingly.
+While brokers' day trading margins vary, NinjaTrader Brokerage provides a list of their current day trading margins.
 Margin requirements are subject to change.

 Capital and Risk

-If your strategy calls for a six tick stop loss, the risk on the trade is a $75, or 6 x $12.50.
-In this case, the recommended minimum balance is $7,500, or $75 x 100.
-For two contract it's recommended you have $15,000, or $22,500 for trading three contracts (based on the six tick stop loss strategy).
+If your strategy calls for a six tick stop-loss, the risk on the trade is $75 (6 x $12.50).
+In this case, the recommended minimum balance is $7,500 ($75 x 100).
+For two contracts it's recommended that you have $15,000, or $22,500 for trading three contracts (based on the six tick stop-loss strategy).
 Just multiply the risk of trading one contract with your strategy by how many contracts you would like to trade.

-While not recommended, the risk level can also be adjusted to allow two percent risk on each trade.
-Doing so still keeps risk controlled and reduces the amount of capital required (see Trade Risk and Losing Money).
+While not recommended, the risk level can also be adjusted to allow a 2% risk on each trade.
+Doing so still keeps risk controlled and reduces the amount of capital required.

-To trade two contracts the recommended amount is $7,500 and to trade three contracts the recommended balance is $11,250.
-By allowing risk to equal two percent of the account instead of one percent, the recommended day trading account minimum is reduced by half.
-Risk four ticks per trade and two percent of the account, and you only need to maintain a balance of $2,500.
+Assume the six-tick stop-loss, which puts $75 at risk per contract.
+If you were to allow that to be 2% of the account, your balance would only need to be $3,750 ($75 x 50).
+To trade two contracts, the recommended amount is $7,500, and to trade three contracts it is $11,250.
+By allowing risk to equal 2% of the account instead of 1%, the recommended day trading account minimum would be reduced by half.
+Risk four ticks per trade and 2% of the account, and you only need to maintain a balance of $2,500.

-Decide if you are going to risk one percent or two percent on each trade.
-Ideally, new traders should risk only one percent while traders with a successful track record can risk two percent.
-If risking one percent and only trading one contract, you'll need at least $5,000 to $7,500 to start day trading E-mini S&P 500 futures with a four to six tick stop loss respectively.
-Willing to risk two percent on each trade?
+Decide whether you are going to risk 1% or 2% on each trade.
+Ideally, new traders should risk only 1%, while traders with a successful track record can risk 2%.
+If risking 1% and only trading one contract, you'll need at least $5,000 to $7,500 to start day trading E-mini S&P 500 futures with a four- to six-tick stop-loss, respectively.
+Are you willing to risk 2% on each trade?
 Then those figures can be cut in half.